 Our Good Practice Guides are produced in conjunction with other experts and organisations in the sector, to ensure that the advice within is current, focussed on practitioner needs, and easily accessible.

-ASET Good Practice Guide for Work Based and Placement Learning in Higher Education
+ASET Good Practice Guide for Work based and Placement Learning in Higher Education and TOOLKIT

-ASET Good Practice Guide for Health and Safety for Student Placements (2016 Update)
+New Edition (2021): ASET Good Practice Guide for Managing the Health, Safety and Welfare for Student Placements

 Hardcopies of selected ASET Good Practice Guides are available for purchase (£3 per copy) using a publications order form.